zhu-jz/rodent_code/readme.txt

 Structural decisions:

 - we use the same square ordering as Crafty and Stockfish (A1 = 0)
-- we DO NOT split Search function into root, pv and non-pv, since resulting complexity isn't worth small speed gain.
+- we DO NOT split Search function into pv and non-pv, since resulting complexity isn't worth small speed gain.